imartinf/imartinf.github.io/docs/pubs.md

 # Publications

 My published papers will appear here!
+Expect the first one soon :eyes: